frank0190/restaurant-kitchen-operations/README.md

 * Authentication functionality for Cook/User.
 * Managing dishes, cooks & dish types directly from website interface.
 * Powerful admin panel for advanced managing.

+## Test User

+For testing purposes, you can use the following credentials to log in:

+Login: user
+Password: user12345